i2group/analyze/documentation/developer_essentials_example_audit_db.md

 3. Back in Eclipse, refresh your view of the Enterprise Explorer tab.
 4. In the **Servers** tab, right-click the **awc** server, and click **Clean**.

 This operation restores Eclipse to its state when you first added the `awc` project to the **awc** server.
-You can change the `awc-audit-csv-example` project and see the effects on the development version of the platform exactly as before.
+You can change the `awc-audit-database-example` project and see the effects on the development version of the platform exactly as before.

 **Parent topic:** <a href="developer_essentials_welcome.md" class="link" title="IBM i2 Analyze Developer Essentials contains tools, libraries, and examples that enable development and deployment of custom extensions to i2 Analyze.">IBM i2 Analyze Developer Essentials</a>